openmobilityfoundation/governance/technical/Working_Group_Leadership.md

 # Working Group Leadership

 How Working Group (WG) leadership is defined and roles within the WGs.
 Anyone can be a part of a Working Group and participate in calls and code writing and review.
+See our [Working Group Management](https://github.com/openmobilityfoundation/governance/blob/main/technical/Working_Group_Management.md) document for more day-to-day details.

 ## Working Group Steering Committee